tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # partnerships

-- The more deals you can handle with the available tools, the bigger the projects you’ll be able to tackle, and the faster your wealth will grow.
-The same applies to financing.

 - the author needed to find a way to buy a triplex which was cash-flow positive despite not having the money to fund the down payment.
 He came up with the brilliant idea of partnering with a wealthy friend who was willing to front him the money to buy the property.

 - A partnership is a special type of business structure that allows individuals to pool their money and resources together to buy a property.
 In a partnership, each partner contributes an agreed-upon  percentage of the profits, and each partner is legally liable for the debts of the other partners.